 For instance, a voice search is usually presented as a conversational question.
 Such as: ’Hey, Alexa, where can I buy a Manchester City jersey near me?’.

 When writing product descriptions and product titles, make sure they’re conversational.
-Use Hemingway Editor or the SEMrush writing assistant.
-Both tools will ensure you maintain a consistent tone of voice.
+Use Hemingway Editor, SEMrush writing assistant, or Grammarly.
+Each will ensure you maintain a consistent tone of voice.

 You’ll improve the readability of your product information, too.
 This is crucial because digital assistants prioritize reader-friendly product information.
-So, your products will be discovered more frequently.
+As a result, your products will be discovered more frequently.

-Moreover, it’s no surprise the benefits of eCommerce each technology are similar.
-They all help create high-quality user experiences for online shoppers.
+- It’s no surprise the benefits of eCommerce of each technology are similar.
+Each tool helps create high-quality user experiences for online shoppers.

-From creating high-quality SEO-friendly product descriptions to curating frictionless mobile journeys.
-Utilizing the best eCommerce tech today will keep your customers coming back tomorrow!
+- From creating high-quality SEO-friendly product descriptions to curating frictionless mobile journeys.
+Developing a high-quality eCommerce experience means retailers have to embrace the future of eCommerce technology.